1-rafael-1/hcsr04_async/README.md

 The driver is designed to work with Celsius and Fahrenheit temperatures and centimeters and inches for distance measurements.

+## Features

+- `blocking_trigger`: (Recommended) This feature enables blocking behavior for the trigger pulse, ensuring more accurate timing.
+It's recommended for most use cases unless you have specific reasons to avoid blocking operations.

+Note that this only makes the blocking trigger pulse of 10us blocking, the remainder will still be async.

 ## Note

 Due to the non-blocking nature of this driver there is a probabiity that either the trigger pulse or the echo measurement get impacted by other async tasks.
 If this becomes a problem You must either use a blocking driver or You can attempt to run this driver in a higher priority task.